ChargePi/ChargePi-go/docs/getting-started/hardware/evcc/relay.md

 ## Description

-There are multiple relay options that could be used for the charging station, such as Solid state relays, contactors, etc. Choose your option according to your needs.
+There are multiple simple relay options that could be used for the charging station, such as Solid state relays, contactors, etc. Choose your option according to your needs.

 Be very careful with the options and consult a professional, as it may become electrical and fire hazard.

 It is highly recommended splitting both GND and VCC between relays or using a relay module.